subquery/documentation/docs/create/substrate-evm.md

 ### Handlers

-Unlike a normal handler you will not get a `SubstrateExtrinsic` as the parameter, instead you will get a `FrontierCall` which is based on Ethers [TransactionResponse](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse) type.
+Unlike a normal handler you will not get a `SubstrateExtrinsic` as the parameter, instead you will get a `FrontierEvmCall` which is based on Ethers [TransactionResponse](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse) type.

 Changes from the `TransactionResponse` type: